Things to do in Faro

 How to get to Faro?

-Faro has an international airport, and chances are you arrive by plane.
-Many European cities offer direct flights to Faro so you can enjoy the golden sandy beaches of the Algarve coast.
-But as you can see, there are many things to do in Faro besides the golden sands.
 The easiest way to get around the Algarve coastline is by renting a car.
-There are some toll roads in the region, but by car, you can visit most hidden spots, small seaside towns and enjoy the barrier islands.
-Most tourists rent a car for convenience, and the extra cost will give you a lot of freedom.
+There are some toll roads in the region, but by car, you can visit most hidden spots and small seaside towns and enjoy the barrier islands.
+Most tourists rent a car for convenience, and the extra cost will give you much freedom.
 You can rent a car in Faro or at Faro Airport.

 Discover Cars Banner